 And today, they all work as part of the FCC team at our Pembroke Pines campus, giving them an even more distinct perspective when it comes to the college, its programs, its resources, and what it takes to succeed in both school and career.

-The following sage advice comes to you from HVAC Instructor Matthew Shackell, Career Services Specialist Portia Prince, Medical Assistant Technician (MAT) Instructor Dimple Reid, Admissions Coordinator Altagracia Saint Hilaire, and MAT Instructor Alexander Campo.
+The following sage advice comes to you from HVAC Program Instructor Matthew Shackell, Career Services Specialist Portia Prince, Medical Assisting Program (MAT) Instructor Dimple Reid, Admissions Coordinator Altagracia Saint Hilaire, and MAT Instructor Alexander Campo.

 1. Set Realistic Long-Term Goals

 “For me, my motto was always to lead by example.
 My goal was to set realistic goals that would make my entire family and myself proud.
 That goal was to attend a reputable school and earn my trade certification.
 Florida Career College was that safe and engaging environment where you can grow your knowledge and skillset.
 That now opens many doors, even opportunities in other states and countries.” – Matthew Shackell, HVAC Instructor